carloslab-ai/carloslab-ai.github.io/docs/UtilityIntelligence/UtilityWorld/utility-entity.md

 category: Utility Intelligence
 ---

-A Utility Entity represents an object inside a [[UtilityIntelligence/UtilityWorld/utility-world|Utility World]], and only Utility Entities in the same world can interact with each other.
-Therefore, if you want a GameObject to be the target of a [[UtilityIntelligence/UtilityWorld/utility-agent|Utility Agent]], you need to do the following:
+A Utility Entity represents an object inside a [Utility World](utility-world.md), and only Utility Entities in the same world can interact with each other.
+Therefore, if you want a GameObject to be the target of a [Utility Agent](utility-agent.md), you need to do the following:
 1. Transform the GameObject into a Utility Entity
 2. Register the Utility Entity with the same Utility World as the Utility Agent.